strimzi/strimzi-kafka-operator/development-docs/DEV_GUIDE.md

 ## IDE build problems

 The build also uses a Java annotation processor.
 Some IDEs (such as IntelliJ's IDEA) by default don't run the annotation processor in their build process.
-You can run `mvn clean install -DskipTests -DskipITs` to run the annotation processor as part of the `maven` build, and the IDE should then be able to use the generated classes.
+You can run `mvn clean install -DskipTests` to run the annotation processor as part of the `maven` build, and the IDE should then be able to use the generated classes.
 It is also possible to configure the IDE to run the annotation processor directly.